themeum/tutor/readme.txt

 Fix: While creating Zoom Meeting, Date Picker wasn't working
 Fix: For the "Match Question" type Quiz Design was showing up as broken
 Fix: WooCommerce "Autocomplete Order" Hook was not working with Tutor LMS
+Fix: Payment was not going to the Processing state while using Stripe payment
 Fix: No Income was visible under Instructor's Wallet page
 Fix: While creating a Course, a duplicate course was being created due to "Auto Save"
 Fix: Subscribers were able to access the "Create a Course" page